seanpmaxwell/jet-schema/README.md

     country: isOptionalString,
   }, { optional: true }),
 });

-// Reusing the validator functions in
-// some other part of your application. if (isString(someVar)) {
-  ...do this
-} else if (isNumber(someVar)) {
-  ...do that
-}
 ```

 ### Create instances with partials
-A major reason I created jet-schema was I needed to create lots of instances of my schemas when testing and copies of existing objects (represented by my schemas) when doing edits.
-I didn't wanted to have to wrap a parsing function everytime I wanted to create a new instance so I added the `.new` function (see the <a name="new">.new</a> section for more details).
+A major reason I created jet-schema was to create multiple instances of my schemas using partials and copies of existing instances when doing edits.
+This can be done with the `.new` function (see the <a name="new">.new</a> section for more details).

 ### Size (minified, not zipped)
 - Jet-Schema **5kB**